Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 "Monorepo vs. Polyrepo" is the new "Sliders vs. Carousel", but with significantly higher stakes for the developer experience and the velocity of development.

-I'm here to take a stance: **You should be using a monorepo.** And not just for your company's microservices—but arguably for almost everything you build.
+I'm here to take a stance: **You should be using a monorepo.** And not just for your company's microservices — but arguably for almost everything you build.

 Is it perfect?
 No. Is it painful at times?
 Absolutely.
 But the alternatives are often silent killers of productivity.